makekema/makekema/README.md

 ### Hi there 👋

-I am, first of all, dedicated to building things 🧩
+I am first of all dedicated to building things 🧩

 Also, I am a Full Stack Developer specializing in key JavaScript technologies like React, Redux, Node, Express, and Koa.